hasura/ndc-sdk-go/README.md

 The SDK can also detect TLS connections via http(s).
 However, if you want to disable TLS for gRPC, you must add `--otlp-insecure` the flag.

 Other configurations are inherited from the [OpenTelemetry Go SDK](https://github.com/open-telemetry/opentelemetry-go).
+Currently the SDK supports `traces` and `metrics`.
 See [Environment Variable Specification](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) and [OTLP Exporter Configuration](https://opentelemetry.io/docs/languages/sdk-configuration/otlp-exporter/).

 ### Prometheus

 Prometheus metrics are exported via the `/metrics` endpoint.

+### Logging

+NDC Go SDK uses the standard [log/slog](https://pkg.go.dev/log/slog) that provides highly customizable and structured logging.
+By default, the logger is printed in JSON format and configurable level with `--log-level` (HASURA_LOG_LEVEL) flag.
+You also can replace it with different logging libraries that can wrap the `slog.Handler` interface, and set the logger with the `WithLogger` or `WithLoggerFunc` option.

 ## Regenerating Schema Types